This week I celebrate my wedding anniversary so I am posting this story again. It is special to me so I want to share it with you today.

 By Aletha Cress Oglesby, M.D.

 In college I participated in a faith-based campus group.
-I dated a young man of a different faith, but he enjoyed coming to the gatherings with me and was accepted by the group.
+I dated a young man of a different faith, but he enjoyed coming to the gatherings with me and my friends liked him.
 We were fond of each other, but his feelings grew stronger and more serious than mine.

 I felt it only fair to end the relationship.
 We parted amicably but he left our group; it was awkward for both of us.
 Although I felt the breakup was necessary, I grieved for the loss of our friendship.